 By Scott Stilphen

-Michael Blanchet authored 2 books about video game playing strategies, back in 1981.
-His first book, How to Beat the Video Games, was a best-seller and led to a syndicated newspaper column.
+Michael Blanchet was a self-proclaimed "video game wizard and tournament champion" who authored 2 books about video game playing strategies.
+His first book, How to Beat the Video Games, was a best-seller (the back cover of his second book notes 80,000 copies were sold within the first year) and led to a syndicated newspaper column.
+While writing the column, he released his second book, How to Beat Atari, Intellivision, and Other Home Video Games.
 His strategies and reviews also appeared in the magazines Electronic Fun with Computers and Games, Electronic Games (and later Computer Entertainment), Video Games, and Video Review.

 Q: What’s your educational background?